Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 - ms-graph
 - microsoft-identity-web
 - azure-active-directory
-description: "Angular single-page application (SPA) calling .NET Core web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
+description: "Angular single-page application (SPA) calling .NET Core web API using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups"
 ---

-# Angular single-page application (SPA) calling .NET Core web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)
+# Angular single-page application (SPA) calling .NET Core web API using App Roles and Security Groups to implement Role-Based Access Control (RBAC)

 This chapterwise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
 In doing so, it covers how to modify claims in **ID** and **Access** tokens, how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.